trstlabs/intento/docs/docs/background/index.md

 order: 1
 ---

-Intento is distributed and decentralized system built with the Cosmos SDK for submitting and executing intent-based actions.
-TRST Labs's extensive `Intent` Cosmos SDK module, developed using the Cosmos SDK, has been under development since early 2023.
+Intento is distributed and decentralized system built with the Cosmos SDK for submitting and executing intent-based actions via `Flows`.
+TRST Labs's extensive `Intent` Cosmos SDK module has been under development since early 2023.
 The module abstracts transaction complexities and offers chain-agnostic and interdependent orchestration of actions.
 By simplifying asset control and enabling permissionless automation of actions on connected IBC chains, this module moves value across protocols.

 ## Cosmos